 Step 3 for me is definitely the hardest.
 ROLL.
 While it’s reassuring to know the truth that there is purpose for the wilderness, it’s frustrating that we’re unable to completely understand it.
 And it’s in that place of confusion that God asks us to ROLL.
 To go with it.
 To trust Him.
 Because my “news” is not His truth, I have to trust Him.

 I would venture to say that everyone who wants to grow as a Christian has to spend time in the wilderness.
 God does His best work in the wilderness.
-God deals with sin in the wilderness.
+He deals with sin in the wilderness.
 God trains and raises up warriors in the wilderness.
 God breaks through strongholds in the wilderness.
 Surviving the wilderness strengthens faith, breeds character and produces humility.

 While I cannot describe the specifics of your personal wilderness, when you’re in it, you know it.
 You become a member of the club you never wanted to join.
 It’s a lonely, frustrating place and in the midst of it, the voices of doubt and the devil are often louder than the voice of God.
 You find yourself confused and wondering how to get out.
 You may even wonder, “God, I thought You led me here.”